mitranim/jisp/readme.md

 Or download the source and use `./bin/jisp` and `./jisp/jisp.js` as entry points.

-Require in Node:
+Require in Node, registering the file extension:

-    require('jisp/register')
+    require('jisp/register');

-This allows you to `require` jisp scripts directly from your code.
+This allows you to `require` jisp scripts directly from your code, like so:

+    require('./app.jisp');

-Launch a REPL:
+Launch an interactive REPL:

     $ jisp
     jisp>

-Compile a file:
+Compile a file or directory:

     $ jisp -c <file>

 Stream-compile with [gulp-jisp](https://github.com/Mitranim/gulp-jisp).

+While not recommended for production, jisp can be directly used in the browser.
+Include the `browser/jisp.js` file with your webpage.
+It registers the `text/jisp` script type to automatically compile and run jisp scripts loaded with `src` or included in script tags.
+It also exposes a global object with the `compile` and `eval` methods for jisp code.
+This is how this documentation is implemented.

-Super basic Sublime Text build system:
+Super basic Sublime Text build system (OS X):
 * _Tools_ > _Build System_ > _New Build System_
 * put line: `"cmd": ["jisp", "$file"]`
 * save to: `~/Library/Application Support/Sublime Text 3/Packages/User`